ARTS AND HUMANITIES: Columbia studio samples significant contemporary art

-During a nine-day period each spring, Lake City (population 7,000) swells to double or triple its size thanks to the power of art.
+During a nine-day period each spring, Lake City, South Carolina (population 7,000), swells to double or triple its size thanks to the power of art.
 Since 2013, this small agrarian town has played host to ArtFields, the largest art competition in the Southeast, turning almost every building, from warehouse to barbershop, into a venue for visual expression.

 This year’s annual event, featuring works by over 400 artists, has come and gone.
 However, don’t despair.
 Stormwater Studios is giving area art lovers a chance to see some of the works that made their way to ArtFields this past April.
 For a limited time, pieces by 19 artists accepted in this spring’s ArtFields competition will be on view in Columbia.